menu

 Bingen - Trout Lake is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bingen - Trout Lake’s overall crime rate is lower than average for the country.

-In Bingen - Trout Lake, a lot of people use the bus to get to work every day though Bingen - Trout Lake is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Bingen - Trout Lake has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 Demographics

-The citizens of Bingen - Trout Lake are very well educated compared to the average community in the nation: 35.60% of adults in Bingen - Trout Lake have a bachelor's degree or even advanced degree.
+The population of Bingen - Trout Lake is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.44% of adults in Bingen - Trout Lake have a bachelor's degree or even advanced degree.

 Bingen - Trout Lake is a very ethnically-diverse town.
 The people who call Bingen - Trout Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bingen - Trout Lake residents report their race to be White, followed by Black or African-American.
+The greatest number of Bingen - Trout Lake residents report their race to be White, followed by Asian.
 Bingen - Trout Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.65% of the town’s residents.
-Important ancestries of people in Bingen - Trout Lake include German, Irish, English, Norwegian, and European.
+People of Hispanic or Latino origin account for 21.69% of the town’s residents.
+Important ancestries of people in Bingen - Trout Lake include English, German, Scottish, Irish, and European.

 The most common language spoken in Bingen - Trout Lake is English.
 Other important languages spoken here include Spanish and Italian.